However, there is, of course, a bit more to it than that.

 - What the core approach should be in the market place and what marketing messages should be used

-- Outlining recommendations regarding branding to help differente your company from your competitors.
+- Outlining recommendations regarding branding to help differentiate your company from your competitors.

 - Products or services you offer in the market and how these could be developed